Who Pays For Car Accident Compensation In Georgia?

 You can file a claim with your own insurance company.

-In Georgia, all drivers are required to carry car insurance.
+Each state has its own laws when it comes to car insurance.
+Georgia insurance laws require all drivers to carry car insurance.
 They must all carry minimum amounts of liability coverage, a legal term used to describe insurance coverage designed to pay for accident-related expenses in case of an accident.

 All drivers in Georgia are required to have minimum amounts of liability coverage for injuries and property damage caused in a car accident.
 The minimum coverage is: